List of The Archers characters: The Aldridge family

 Brian Aldridge (born Brian Jeremy Aldridge, 20 November 1943) (Charles Collingwood), considered by some to be the villain of the serial, is sometimes seen as one of the most interesting and subtle characters.
-Survived by Jack and Peggy Archer's daughter Jennifer, he is primarily a farmer, but has interests in a number of businesses, including Borchester Land. and a former partnership in Tom Archer's sausage business.
+Widower of Jack and Peggy Archer's daughter Jennifer, he is primarily a farmer, but has interests in a number of businesses, including Borchester Land. and a former partnership in Tom Archer's sausage business.
 Brian has had several extramarital affairs during his marriage to Jennifer, including at least one with (the then) Caroline Bone (1985) and more recently with the Irish-born translator Siobhán Hathaway (Caroline Lennon), which produced his only son, Rúairi.
-He has an uncomfortable relationship with his stepson, Adam, which has been the source of some friction with his wife.
+He has an uncomfortable relationship with his stepson, Adam, which was the source of some friction with his wife.
 Brian's somewhat cavalier attitude to regulations came back to haunt him, when it transpired that in the 1970s he had taken money to allow the dumping of toxic chemicals on Home Farm land, which by the late 2010s had started to leak into the Am.
-Brian was prosecuted by The Environment Agency and forced to retire from active management of the farm.
+Brian was prosecuted by the Environment Agency and forced to retire from active management of the farm.
 To pay his fines he and Jenny were forced to sell the farmhouse and move into rented accommodation.
 Jenny died on 22 January 2023.